Skip to content

 Inside the Stack: How This Blog Is Built

 Every once in a while, someone asks me how this site works.
-The short answer: it is a static site generated by MkDocs, themed with MkDocs Material, deployed to GitHub Pages via GitHub Actions, with Cloudflare Pages serving pull request build previews and Cloudflare handling DNS for the custom domain.
+The short answer: it is a static site generated by ProperDocs, themed with Materialx, deployed to GitHub Pages via GitHub Actions, with Cloudflare Pages serving pull request build previews and Cloudflare handling DNS for the custom domain.
 No CMS, no database, no runtime server.
 Every page is a Markdown file in a Git repository.
-Everything runs automatically on every push to main.
+Merges to main trigger the deploy workflow when paths that affect the site change.

 This post walks through how all those pieces fit together, with the actual configuration files that run this blog today.